What’s Your Skin Type?

 Combination Skin Type

-A combination skin type can be dry or normal in some areas and oily in others, such as the T-zone (nose, forehead, and chin).
-Many people have combination skin, which may benefit from slightly different types of skin care in different areas.
+Your skin can be dry or normal in some areas and oily in others, such as the T-zone (nose, forehead, and chin).
+Many people have this type.
+It may need slightly different care in different areas.

 - Shiny skin